trilitech/tezos-developer-docs/docs/tutorials/security/part-2.md

 Example with the current FA1.2 implementation: https://inference.ag/blog/2023-10-09-FA12_spenders/

-You can have a look in the LIGO implementation of fa1.2 on the Ligo registry [here](https://packages.ligolang.org/package/ligo_fa1.2)
+You can have a look at the LIGO implementation of fa1.2 on the Ligo registry [here](https://packages.ligolang.org/package/ligo_fa1.2)

 The code follows the standard but you can see that the [Allowance type is a map](https://github.com/frankhillard/ligoFA12/blob/main/lib/asset/allowance.mligo#L3C8-L3C8).
 It would have been better to change the Standard and use a `big_map` instead of a `map`.
 If you implement the Standard differently, then your smart contract storage definition and entrypoint signatures will not match anymore and will not be supported by other platforms

-3. Re-entrancy
+## Re-entrancy

 These attacks allow an attacker to repeatedly call a contract function in a way that drains the contract’s resources, leading to a denial of service (DoS) attack